shibberu/advising-project/RAG_jiao/README.md

 Q: Do I need to take CHEM 111 and CHEM 113 for a second major in civil engineering?

-Context 1:
+Context 1: <br>
-  chunk 1: the csv with info about required courses for CE.
+  chunk 1: the csv with info about required courses for CE. <br>

-Context 2:
+Context 2: <br>
-  chunk 1: the csv with info about required courses for CE. chunk 2: something that mentions CHEM 111, but is not relevant to the query chunk 3: something that mentions CHEM 111, but is not relevant to the query
+  chunk 1: the csv with info about required courses for CE. <br>
+  chunk 2: something that mentions CHEM 111, but is not relevant to the query <br>
+  chunk 3: something that mentions CHEM 111, but is not relevant to the query <br>

 Mistral-7b will always answer the question correctly with context 1, but not with context 2